Skip to main content

 get_app

-Get details and code for a specific app by ID.
+Get metadata for a specific app by ID.

 deploy_app